opensrp/fhircore/docs/configuration.md

    ```
 8. `sync`

    Configure the resources that will be synced.
+It contains a list of SearchParameter that could sync each resource with it's own request parameter or could also be shared with other resources.

    | Attributes               | Description                                                          | Type |
    | :----------------------------- | :------------------------------------------------------------------------ | :--- |